Throughout his professional life, Berry participated in competitive sports and other activities.

 To top it off, as he approached landing on the dry lake, a gust front dust storm approached rapidly from the west.
 The dust engulfed he sailplane at about 100 feet above ground giving zero visibility.
 So, he just kept everything steady and waited for the wheel to touch the dry lake in a zero-zero landing.
 Once on the ground, he had to stay in the sailplane with brake on and “fly it” to keep it from blowing away.
-About 15 minutes later, he saw the headlights of vehicles slowly coming my way.
+About 15 minutes later, he saw the headlights of vehicles slowly coming his way.
 These were the other sailplane pilots who had observed his predicament and were hoping to find his and the club sailplane in one piece.

 Private Pilot, Instrument License

 When Berry became chief scientist for the DRI aircraft research facility, he took power flight lessons from Tom Wells, DRI’s chief pilot, and got his license for power aircraft.
-Later, he got my instrument license.
+Later, he got his instrument license.
 Tom Wells took this photo of him in Gerlach, Nevada, on his first cross-country flight.

 Below is his sailboat of many years ago, a Fireball.
 The Fireball is a 16.5 ft long, 220 pounds, centerboard with spinnaker, very competitive international class sailboat.
 Here he and Valerie are preparing for a race .
 This was a beautiful boat: built in England, stiff, and perfectly balanced.
 They have installed the spinnaker in its tube.
 Valerie is hooking up the jib.
 Their boat is like a sports car and it will easily beat the larger boat in the background.
 Notice the trapeze handles.

 A prerequisite to winning in tough competition is not being afraid to go swimming.
 When you pop the chute in a 20-knot wind in a small boat like this you are sailing on the edge.
-If you are not willing to sail on the edge you will lose to those who do.
+If you are not willing and able to sail on the edge you will lose to those who do.
 If you are afraid to go swimming, you will sail too defensively and chances are you will go swimming.
-Valerie was good at this because she is an excellent swimmer and athlete and she was never afraid even in the wildest conditions.
+Valerie was good at high-performance centerboard sailing because she is an excellent swimmer and athlete and she was never afraid even in the wildest conditions.
 Once Berry took a macho motorboat guy for a ride on his Fireball in a 20-knot wind.
 Afterward, the motor-boater said it was the first time he had ever been scared on water.